Information about our freshly prepared and healthy school meals, including sample menus for primary and secondary schools.

 Our caterers can provide medical, religious or cultural diets.
 Please write to the headteacher of your child's school stating the required diet.
 Medical diets will require a letter from a doctor or dietician.

 Our caterers are happy to meet you to discuss our menus to ensure they conform to the particular diet.

-Our cooks receive training and advice on a wide range of dietary needs, including nut allergies; egg-free, gluten free and diary-free diets; diabetic; vegetarian and vegan.
+Our cooks receive training and advice on a wide range of dietary needs, including nut allergies, egg-free, gluten free and dairy-free diets, diabetic, vegetarian and vegan.

 Please speak to your school if you have concerns.

 Catering staff in schools have all received the relevant hygiene training.

 Throughout their employment they receive additional training including: